 (If you do not use UTM’s you will still see in your website’s Google Analytics account how people reached you… but you may still be in the dark about what exact ad or campaign users engaged with to reach your site.
-At Thrive, we’re all about investing your ad dollars wisely, and UTM codes are a smart way to track that performance.)
+At Thrive, we’re all about investing your ad dollars wisely, and UTM codes are a smart way to track advertising results.)

 If you’re not already creating UTM codes for your own digital advertising campaigns, here’s a snapshot of how granular you can get when setting it up in Google: